PAntoine/TimeKeeper/readme.md

 	bit quicker (but this is vimscript - so speed might not be a issue).
 Initially I might rot13 all messages, as this will at least hide from casual view the other notes.

+	This is now fixable, now having the directory structure for timesheets, a general timesheet can be created as all "ALL_CAPITALS" jobs placed into there and viewable to all users.

 3. Auto Jobbing.
 	I write code, bad code which never gets finished and is normally loaded with TODO, FIXME and the glorious HACK.
 These need to be auto added as jobs in the job list.
 Need to work out when the files need to be scanned as to not cause problems with typing and causing un-expected pauses in the editor.
 Could be a problem with some of the bigger files that I have to work with.

+	With the directory structure and the shared notes file, the auto-jobbing can be added to this file.
+If it uses the tags a specified above, these can be germinate jobs that always exist and all the jobs added to this.

 4. Session Length.
 	It would be really nice to know how much time I was actually adding to the project in this